This post was most recently updated on January 12th, 2021

 Making a Styrofoam Egg Incubator Plus improvements for a Cardboard Box Incubator

-Our cardboard box incubator had a very poor hatch rate, so we decided to have another go and see if we could improve our temperature and humidity control.
+Our cardboard box incubator had a very poor hatch rate, for several reasons (including operator error) so we decided to have another go and see if we could improve our temperature and humidity control.

 The first thing I did was make my own “water-wriggler” because I am cheap and impatient and didn’t want to buy one.